tsuku-dev/tsuku/docs/DESIGN-installation-plans-eval.md

 **Limitations**:
 - Cross-platform plans cannot be installed on the current system
-- Some version providers may not support cross-platform queries (e.g., GitHub asset selection)
+- Some version providers may not support cross-platform queries (e.g., GitHub asset selection may differ)
-- Downloaded files for other platforms cannot be verified locally (stored but not checksummed)
+- Binaries for other platforms cannot be executed locally for verification

+**Note**: SHA256 checksums are platform-agnostic and can be computed for any downloaded file regardless of target platform.
+The limitation is execution/extraction verification, not checksum computation.

 ### Key Interfaces